TheIdentitySelector/thiss-js/docs/components.rst

 * trustProfile: <string> The name of a trust profile published by the SP.

 * MDQ: <string|callable> a callback (either function or MDQ service URL) used to lookup metadata.
 By default the MDQ service configured will be used.
-* pinned: <string> the entityID of a pinned IdP.
-This has the effect of overriding the default choice in the button and persisting it.
 * backgroundColor: <string> (default '#FFFFFF') the background color of the iframe where the button is rendered.
 * color: <string> (default '#0079ff') the color of the button.